 LNG is gaining ground in other countries too.
 In the last quarter of 2019, LNG imports to Greece expanded three-fold compared to the same period in 2018 and reached 1.2 bcm.
 Over the entire year, the Hellenic Republic purchased 2.8 bcm of LNG vs 2.4 bcm from Gazprom.
-As of 2019, the Greek state-owned gas utility DEPA has been selling LNG to Bulgarigaz.17 Greece and Bulgaria are furthermore cooperating on a project for a FSRU off the port of Alexandroupolis in the northeast part of the country.
+As of 2019, the Greek state-owned gas utility DEPA has

+Turkey is expanding its gas storage capacity with the aim of reaching 20% of its annual consumption.
+Put simply, BOTAS could buy gas when prices are low to match demand from households, electricity producers and industries during peak periods - e.g. the winter months.
+That means that Gazprom is set to lose its market share in Turkey been selling LNG to Bulgarigaz.
+Greece and Bulgaria are furthermore cooperating on a project for a FSRU off the port of Alexandroupolis in the northeast part of the country.
 In January, Bulgartransgaz confirmed its intent to buy a 20% stake in Gastrade, the company behind the venture.
-DEPA has another 20%, with the rest controlled by Copelouzos.18 Companies from the US, Israel, Qatar and Algeria have all shown interest in the project.19 With an annual capacity of 5.5 bcm, the FSRU at Alexandroupolis could serve the wider regional market thanks to the Greece-Bulgaria interconnector (IGB) which is now under construction.
+DEPA has another 20%, with the rest controlled by Copelouzos.
+Companies from the US, Israel, Qatar and Algeria have all shown interest in the project.
+With an annual capacity of 5.5 bcm, the FSRU at Alexandroupolis could serve the wider regional market thanks to the Greece-Bulgaria interconnector (IGB) which is now under construction.
 Both projects enjoy political support from the US and were discussed during the White House meetings Donald Trump held with Prime Minister Borisov (25 November 2019) and Prime Minister Kyriakos Mitsotakis (7 January 2020).
-20